Question:

 Many spouses say mean things when they are angry at their former wives or husbands.

-He must figure out the truth.
+Your uncle must figure out the truth.

-Your uncle needs to look for the divorce papers they filed when he applied for his green card.
-At that point, he should visit an immigration lawyer or a family law attorney and ask them to look into his wife’s divorce records.
+Your uncle needs to look for the divorce papers that his wife filed when he applied for his green card.

 Having practiced both green card and citizenship law for several years, it’s hard to imagine that his wife was able to fool not just your uncle, but also USCIS agents.